collinzrj/output2prompt/README.md

->📋  A template README.md for code accompanying a Machine Learning paper

 # Extracting Prompts by Inverting LLM Outputs

-This repository is the official implementation of Extracting Prompts by Inverting LLM Outputs.
+This repository is the official implementation of [Extracting Prompts by Inverting LLM Outputs](https://arxiv.org/abs/2405.15012).

 ## Requirements